joeholden/Electrophysiology/README.md

 # E-Phys
-Simple Script to plot electrophysiology traces from .abf files
+This repository provides tools to visualize data from .abf files

+plot single traces, plot all traces, smooth data using Savgol filter, create IV curves